DLProjectTextGeneration/TextGeneration/README.md

 ## Generating text with Neural Networks: Practice
 ### Our data and data preparation
 To test and train our model, we have to use textual data.
 We tried on different datasets to test and understand how RNN work:
 Different books from the Gutenberg project, an open source website that proposes royalty-free books.
+Different song lyrics classified by artists, one text file by artist.
 One large dataset composed of fake news articles.
 The goal was to produce a fake news generator.
-Unfortunately the dataset was huge and the sentence structure/vocabulary was more complicated/less clean than using directly text from a book.
+Unfortunately the dataset was huge and the sentence structure/vocabulary was more complicated/less clean than using directly text from a book or song lyrics from an artist.
 Even after cleaning, running the model through this dataset was too time consuming.

-Hence we decided on using the book datasets that would enable us to more clearly understand and build our model.
+Hence we decided on using the song lyrics datasets that would enable us to more clearly understand and build our model.
+From all the text files that we had we chose Britney spears' song lyrics.
+We chose her because the size of the text file was one of the biggest, hence we have enough material to train our model.

 Data preparation